 1983 season saw the emergence of many of the the Speedbowl’s upcoming stars.
 In addition to Rondeau, future Track Champions C.J.
 Frye, Dave Gada and Tom Fox all scored their first career wins during the year.
 1982 Seekonk (MA) Speedway Modified Champion Bruce “Gomer” Taylor won his first Modified event at the Speedbowl during this season as well.

-NASCAR North Shoreline 100 event returned on May 30th, newly sponsored and rebranded as the Stroh’s Late Model Tour.
+The NASCAR North Shoreline 100 event returned on May 30th, newly sponsored and rebranded as the Stroh’s Late Model Tour.
 Dave Dion again took the victory in the Shoreline 100.
-Randy Lajoie, who had left the Speedbowl after the previous season competing full-time time in the Modifieds, now ran the NASCAR North Tour full-time.
+Randy Lajoie, who was a Speedbowl regular last year, now ran the NASCAR North Tour full-time.
 He started 8th and took the lead on lap 10.
 He led for 34 laps before Dion got by him.
-Lajoie ened up with a 6th place finish.
+Lajoie ended up with a 6th place finish.
 He would scored his 1st career win on this tour 4 races later at Catamount Speedway.

-Longtime Speedbowl competitor Fred “Fuzzy” Baer, who had competed at the Speedbowl since it’s inaugural season in 1951, was honored at the post-season awards banquet for his 33 years competing at the track.
+Longtime Speedbowl competitor Fred “Fuzzy” Baer Jr, who had competed at the Speedbowl since it’s inaugural season in 1951, was honored at the post-season awards banquet for his 33 years competing at the track.
 One of the most popular drivers in the track’s history, Fuzzy had 4 career wins in the Modifieds – all captured between 1966-1969.
-After his father “Pops” passed away, he returned to driving behind the wheel of car owned by Mark LaJeunesse.
+After his father Fred Sr a.k.a.
+“Pops” passed away, he returned to driving behind the wheel of car owned by Mark LaJeunesse.